leandromonaco/Documentation/software-development-objectives.md

 # Quality

-Quality code does what it’s intended to do.
-Excellent code quality follows a consistent style, is easy to understand, is well documented, and can be tested.
+Write quality code that does what it’s intended to do, follows a consistent style, is easy to understand, is well documented, and can be tested.
 Focus on readability, performance, maintainability, reliability/resiliency, and security.

 **Learning**
 * [Code Reviews](https://google.github.io/eng-practices/review)